Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

 # BuzzScreen SDK Advanced Integration
 *Please make sure to read [BuzzScreen SDK for Android](https://github.com/Buzzvil/buzzscreen-sdk-publisher/blob/master/README_EN.md) first.*
-- [Lock screen customization](#lock-screen-customization): Customized lock screen sliding/swiping UI, clock UI, and extra lock screen widgets.
+- [Lock screen customization](#lock-screen-customization): Customized lock screen slider UI, clock UI, and additional lock screen widgets.
-- [Process separation](#process-separation): Separating the lock screen process from main process in order to increase memory usage efficiency.
+- [Process separation](#process-separation): Separating the lock screen process from main process in order to increase memory  efficiency.

 ## Lock Screen Customization
-Sample files are located in **sample/custom**.
+Sample files are located in **sample/custom** of the SDK.
-> Please refer to the sample before applying to your code.
+> Please refer to the sample before applying to your app.

 The lock screen consists of one activity.
-Just like a standard activity, you should create the layout and call a few essential functions inside the activity class.
+Just like a standard activity, you should create the layout and call a few essential methods inside the activity class.

 ### Layout